nischi/MMM-Face-Reco-DNN/README.md

 {
     module: 'MMM-Face-Reco-DNN',
     config: {
       // Logout 15 seconds after user was not detecte anymore, if they will be detected between this 15 Seconds, they delay will start again
       logoutDelay: 15000,
       // How many time the recognition starts, with a RasPi 3+ it would be good every 2 seconds
       checkInterval: 2000,
       // Module set used for strangers and if no user is detected
       defaultClass: 'default',
       // Set of modules which should be shown for every user
       everyoneClass: 'everyone',
       // XML to recognize with haarcascae
       cascade: 'modules/MMM-Face-Reco-DNN/tools/haarcascade_frontalface_default.xml',
       // Pre encoded pickle with the faces
       encodings: 'modules/MMM-Face-Reco-DNN/tools/encodings.pickle',
       // You wanna use pi camera or usb / builtin (1 = raspi camera, 0 = other camera)
       usePiCamera: 1,
       // Method of face detection (dnn = deep neural network, haar = haarcascade)
       method: 'dnn',
       // Which face detection model to use. "hog" is less accurate but faster on CPUs. "cnn" is a more accurate deep-learning model which is GPU/CUDA accelerated (if available).
-        detectionMethod: 'hog'
+      detectionMethod: 'hog',
+      // How fast in ms should the modules hide and show (face effect)
+      animationSpeed: 0
     }
 }
 ```